Connect your Cloudflare domain to Webflow

 Before you get started

 Create an account with Cloudflare and add your site.
-Learn more about adding a site to Cloudflare.
-If you already manage your custom domain with Cloudflare, you can quick connect your domain to point your Cloudflare domain to Webflow and set your DNS records automatically.
+If you already manage your domain with Cloudflare, follow the quick connect a custom domain guide to set your DNS records automatically.

-How to point your Cloudflare domain to Webflow with the www subdomain as the default
+How to point your Cloudflare domain to Webflow

 1. Direct NS records from your domain registrar to your Cloudflare account

-4. Click the proxy status switch to set the proxy status to DNS only
+3. Set the proxy status to DNS only

-5. Set the record’s TTL to auto
+4. Set the record’s TTL to auto

-6. Create an A record with the hostname @ and set the target to the IP value shown in Site settings (i.e., 75.2.70.75 or 198.202.211.1)
+5. Create an A record with the hostname @ and set the target to 198.202.211.1

-9. Set the TTL on your A record(s) to auto
+7. Set the record’s TTL to auto

 Then, back in Webflow: